 Psychological impact of COVID-19 pandemic on mental health of general population of Pakistan

-Patients and Methods: A total of 278 participants were selected for this study.
-All the participants were given structured questionnaire consisting on demographic information HADS scoring system to calculate depression and anxiety.
-HADS consists of 14 questions, each of which is scored 0–3.
+Material and Methods: This cross-sectional study was conducted among the general population of Islamabad, during a period of two months from 15th May to 15th July 2020.
+A total of 278 participants were given a structured questionnaire based on Hospital Anxiety and Depression Scale (HADS) scoring system to calculate depression and anxiety.
 The possible scores for depression and anxiety ranged 0-21.
-Higher scores indicate increased severity of anxiety or depression.
-A cut off value of 8 or more was used to identify the anxiety and depression.
+A cut off value of 8 and above was used to identify anxiety and depression with higher scores indicating increased severity.

 Copyright (c) 2020 Journal of Islamabad Medical & Dental College